Our Blog

 Latest Situation

 Regardless of what this page says, you should still refer to this Govt website for the very latest position.
 Advice lines and reporting numbers are also on the page.
-Wales has also issued a housing order.
-Scotland is insisting on high biosecurity but not forcing a housing order.
+Wales and Scotland or Northern Ireland have their own rules so you should contact their websites for the latest info.

 In Scotland, Wales or Northern Ireland you should contact your local APHA office.
 Again the contact numbers are on the link above.